Cimednap/Winteg_Checker/README.md

 # Winteg_Checker
 Simple Windows file integrity checker.

-Can be used to create a baseline file to store hashes of file names : content and later check to see if these files have been modified.
+Can be used to create a baseline file to store hashes of [file names : content] and to check the intergrity of the files stored in the baseline file.

 winteg_checker.py -h
 usage: winteg_checker.py [-h] [-b [BASELINE]] [-c [CHECKER]] [-d DIRECTORY]